 As Thanksgiving and winter break approach, kids get fidgety and may need some encouragement and help focusing on school work.
+Brain breaks are “quick, structured breaks using physical movement, mindfulness exercises, or sensory activities.”
 Use these quick brain break activities to give students a chance to let out some pent up energy in a positive way.
-These tips offer educators and students a chance to break up the day and add in more healthy physical activities throughout the day.
+These tips offer educators and students a chance to break up the day and add in more healthy physical activities!

 Hear-See-Do Brain Break Ideas to Increase Classroom Focus